VinceNolan999/ms1-nicola/README.md

 ### User stories testing

-- I want to find out how nicola became a singer.
+- I want to find out how Nicola became a singer.
     - On main navigation page the about me section is present.

-- I want know where and when nicola is next performing
+- I want know where and when Nicola is next performing
     - On the main page scrolling to the bottom presents the events section.

-- I want to see pictures of nicola.
+- I want to see pictures of Nicola.
     - From the navigation bar I can select the Gallery link which then displays images of Nicola

 - I want to be able to contact Nicola as I want to hire her to sing at my event.
     - On the navigation bar there is a link for Contact.
 Selecting this takes me to a contact form where I can input my details and leave a message.

-- I want to contact nicola as I am an artist and qould like to collaborate with nicola.
+- I want to contact Nicola as I am an artist and would like to collaborate with Nicola.
-    - There is a contact page where I can leave my details and message for nicola.
+    - There is a contact page where I can leave my details and message for Nicola.

 ### Issues found during development

 - Fixed Navbar caused content go underneath.
-After trying margins and paddings on the divs and sections to solve this to no avail I found that using padding-top on the body tag pushed content lower and solved the issue.
+After trying margins and padding's on the divs and sections to solve this to no avail I found that using padding-top on the body tag pushed content lower and solved the issue.
 This led to other issues where
 I then made the navbar a fixed height which caused no background to be displayed on the drop down menu.
 This was fixed by changing to min-height for navbar and therefore making sizing of the navbar predictable and easier.

 - Initially had a carousel to display the event section, this caused some issues where the page seems to be flicking when the image changed.
-This feature didnt look particually good so was removed with advice from the mentor.
+This feature didn't look particularly good so was removed with advice from the mentor.

 - gallery images - adding container- fluid solved issue with borders on left and right.

 - gallery image display. column sizes changed for better layout. xl-3 added for full screen viewing. md-3 changed to 4 which is better for i-pad pro. scaling of images better.
 They were becoming squashed as too many items being displayed.
-I have set media queries for different veiw sizes to keep them at the intended sizes.
+I have set media queries for different view sizes to keep them at the intended sizes.

 - The contact page had a minor display issue when viewing on small mobile devices.
 When the contents were moved into block form the background was showing where it should be the contents box.
 Issue resolved by adding 5px to the padding-right.

-- The contact page dsiplay was having issues with tablet displays.
-White space present at the bottom due to height of dispaly.
+- The contact page display was having issues with tablet displays.
+White space present at the bottom due to height of display.
 Scaled well on mobile/desktop. setting vh-100 solved this however then caused issue with the block element overlapping low height display.
 Finally settled on including a min-height of 790px which fixed the height issues.

-- The Navbar had a particually annoying issue that was limited to Ipad devices where 1px grey horizontal lines were visible in the footer section of all pages and also inbetween the event heading and event images.
+- The Navbar had a particularly annoying issue that was limited to I pad devices where 1px Grey horizontal lines were visible in the footer section of all pages and also in-between the event heading and event images.
 This was solved for me by moving the ' h4 - Upcoming events' onto the top of the box container for the events section.
 Prior to this it was nested above in its own Div that closed at start of the event images.
-This coincidently stopped all the grey lines including them in the footer.
+This coincidentally stopped all the Grey lines including them in the footer.

 ### Performance testing

   - I have used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for the performance testing.
 The first attempt showed a few performance drops on mobile devices.
-These included no meta values for the social media links, a h4 header beign used, no meta description and older image format used.
+These included no meta values for the social media links, a h4 header being used, no meta description and older image format used.

 - These were addressed and the results as follows.